Leith Festival 2019 in Edinburgh - Gala Day Programme & Links Events

 Gala Day Celebrations

 The Gala Day that takes place as part of Leith Festival is a particular example of the area's community spirit.
-It takes place in 2018 the Festival on June 9th.
-In previous it has featured live bands, massive picnics, stalls selling food, antiques, bric a brac and you shouldn't expect anything less this year.
+It takes place in 2019 on June 8th at Leith Links.
+In previous years it has featured live bands, massive picnics, stalls selling food, antiques, bric a brac and you shouldn't expect anything less this year.

 I love Leith